 7. If you are submitting a DVD by mail, send to Ryerson Image Centre, Attention: Sara Angelucci, Student Gallery Curatorial Coordinator.
 If you would like it returned include a stamped self-addressed envelope with sufficient postage.
 Without an SASE your DVD will not be returned.

 - The RIC Student Gallery will not exhibit work that has already been shown in Toronto outside of a school context.
 If you work was shown as part of a group show at Ryerson University, in Room IMA 310 or at Max Ex it is still eligible for an exhibition at the Student Gallery.

 - You may only exhibit in the RIC Student Gallery once.
 If you were in a group exhibition you may apply for a solo exhibition.

 - The RIC Student Gallery cannot be painted.
 Please do not request a particular colour as part of your exhibition planning.
 Paint colour will remain a neutral white or gray for each programming year to best suit the exhibitions selected for programming.

 - Please DO NOT send any original photographic or other original materials

 - The RIC Student Gallery does not accept submissions by fax or email.

 - Late submissions will not be accepted.
-Submissions must be received by the deadline – midnight on June 30, 2018.
+Submissions must be received by the deadline – 11:59 pm EST on May 30, 2020.